sofoste93/web-calculator-tool/README.md

 # web-calculator-tool
-A simple web calculation tool
+A simple web calculation tool - written with love in python